Does Walmart Sell Raised Toilet Seats ?

 Spacer raised toilet seat installed on a toilet

-Raised seats which don’t require the removal of the existing toilet seat
+Raised toilet seats, which don’t require the removal of the existing toilet seat

 Bubble seats (this is not an official name for these seats) –